The Top 10 Things To Do and See in Echo Park, Los Angeles

 What’s even better than a good restaurant?
 Cookbook is Echo Park’s greengrocer.
 This tiny grocery store has it all.
 Meat, cheese, milk, eggs, fresh produce, spices, and even freshly prepared foods.
 How does it all fit in such a small space?
 You don’t really need a large selection when you have quality products like this artisanal grocery supplies.
 Cookbook ensures that all of the products they stock are responsibly grown, which makes for extra tasty food.
 Every meal made with Cookbook ingredients is delightfully scrumptious!

 At the area’s namesake, Echo Park Lake, you can find locals walking on the path around the lake, or enjoying a picnic or a book on the grass.
-Of course, if you forgot your picnic, there’s always sidewalk vendors selling something delicious, and the Square One at the Boathouse has drinks and pastries too.
+Of course, if you forgot your picnic, there’s always sidewalk vendors selling something delicious, and the Beacon Café has drinks and pastries too.
 After you’re full, now comes the fun.
-Echo Park Pedal Boats has made a comeback since the lake reopened after the big renovation.
-Not only can you rent pedal boats to cruise around the lake but also gondolas and canoes.
+Echo Park Swan Boats has made a comeback since the lake reopened after the big renovation.
+Not only can you rent swan pedal boats during the day, they also offer one-of-a-kind night ride rentals.